 The IMPACT program has been looking for a home base for many years and we're super excited that we have now a home base in Eau Claire, Wisconsin with a collaboration of Mayo Clinic Health System and University of Wisconsin-Eau Claire.
 This home base is going to allow us to create a nationwide program that drives undergraduate research students and faculty and staff to come here and be part of this really unique opportunity.

-The IMPACT Program encourages creative solutions to critical health questions through collaboration between undergraduate students and Mayo Clinic Health System.
-In the program, undergraduates engage in novel hypothesis generation to solve real-world health questions alongside Mayo Clinic and Mayo Clinic Health System scientists and physicians.
+The IMPACT Program (Innovative Minds Partnering to Advance Curative Therapies) challenges undergraduate students and faculty collaborators to discover creative solutions to critical health questions.
+This unique competition brings together students from a wide variety of academic backgrounds and provides them the opportunity to help solve real-world health problems alongside Mayo Clinic and Mayo Clinic Health System scientists and physicians.
+Undergraduates from Minnesota, Wisconsin and across the country are invited to engage in the program, which was launched in 2014.
+In the program, undergraduates engage in novel hypothesis generation.
 By involving students from traditional science majors and non-science backgrounds, the IMPACT Program forges multidisciplinary partnerships toward the common goal of meeting patient needs.

-What is the mechanistic link between binge alcohol drinking, addiction, and the function of the neuroimmune system?
+What is the mechanistic link between binge alcohol drinking, addition, and the function of the neuroimmune system?